 - The buildup to Marley's appearance includes his voice coming from a ghostly hearse, Scrooge's disused bell ringing on its own, Marley's face appearing in the tiles around the fireplace, and the triple-locked door unlocking on its own and slamming open.
-The music is very ominous as well.
+The music is very ominous, and the mounting, disbelieving dread of this most unflappable of Scrooges stretches the tension to its breaking point.

 - Jacob Marley is ghastly.
 Unwrapping his jaw initially causes it to flop open, and his chains are so heavy and long he can barely raise his arms.
 His screams are even worse, and as he leaves the room other spirits' screams are heard from outside, but never seen.